 About the Cambridgeshire Handicap

 It’s not often you can watch a stampede of horses storm down the Rowley Mile but the Cambridgeshire Handicap makes it possible.
 Featuring a maximum of 35 runners, the one mile, one furlong contest is a true sight to behold on the final day of Newmarket’s Cambridgeshire Festival.
-It has long been an extremely tough race to win but doing so is rewarded handsomely with £120,000 up for grabs in 2020.
+It has long been an extremely tough race to win but doing so is rewarded handsomely with £200,000 up for grabs.
 Lucky punters can also find themselves scooping a big prize with long-odds winners part and parcel of this heritage handicap.